Mine That Bird: Racing career

-Canadian trainer David Cotey purchased Mine That Bird for $9,500 from the 2007 Fasig-Tipton Kentucky October Yearling Sale.
+Canadian trainer David Cotey purchased Mine That Bird for $9,500 at the 2007 Fasig-Tipton Kentucky October Yearling Sale.
 He and his partners raced the gelding at Woodbine Racetrack in Toronto, where he won four of six starts and was voted the 2008 Canadian Champion 2-yr-old Male Horse.
 Cotey nominated the horse for the Breeders' Cup Juvenile and the Kentucky Derby.
 Chantal Sutherland rode him to victory in the Silver Deputy Stakes and the Swynford Stakes.
 After she and the horse won the Grey Stakes on October 11, 2008, the partnership accepted a $400,000 offer from the New Mexico partnership of Double Eagle Ranch and Buena Suerte Equine.
 His new owners turned the gelding over to U.S. Racing Hall of Fame trainer Richard Mandella.
 In the 2008 Breeders' Cup Juvenile, Mine That Bird finished last of the twelve starters.

 Racing in the United States at age three for new trainer Chip Woolley, in his 2009 debut on February 28, Mine That Bird finished second in the Borderland Derby, and on March 29 had a fourth-place finish in the Sunland Derby.
 Based on his career earnings in graded stakes races, he qualified as one of the twenty Kentucky Derby starters.
 Woolley, who had a broken foot at the time and was in a cast, loaded Mine That Bird into a horse trailer attached to his pickup truck and drove over 1,200 miles (perhaps 1,700 miles) over 21 hours from New Mexico to get to the race.